BtheDestroyer/BrewTools/README.md

 ## Tutorial

-The tutorial is found on the [wiki](https://github.com/BtheDestroyer/SpriteTools/wiki).
+The tutorial is found on the [wiki](https://github.com/BtheDestroyer/BrewTools/wiki).

 ## Trello

-You can see our roadmap on [this Trello page](https://trello.com/b/Lbktl12Q/sprite-tools).
+You can see our roadmap on [this Trello page](https://trello.com/b/XFag6vkG/brewtools).

 ## Twitter

-Follow [this twitter account](https://twitter.com/SpriteToolsHB) for future information and updates as well as notices about when a developer is streaming programming.
+Follow [this twitter account](https://twitter.com/BrewTools) for future information and updates as well as notices about when a developer is streaming programming.

 ## "Do I need to install anything before this?"

 Make sure devkitPro and devkitARM are installed.
-Other than that, installing SpriteTools Release 2.2 and later should automatically install ctrulib, citro3d, sf2d, and sfil (It won't overwrite anything you already have installed, though).
+Other than that, installing BrewTools should automatically install other dependencies.

 ## "Why is your style so weird?"
 "Why do you make your lines so short?"
 "Why no tabs?!"